-Time for yet another visit to Way Out West, the annual outdoor city festival in my hometown Gothenburg.
+Time for yet another visit to Way Out West, the annual outdoor city festival in Gothenburg.
 At first the lineup seemed a bit sparse, but it actually turned out to be great.

-The very first concert of the three-day festival actually turned out to be one of the best!
-Savages opened up the small tent scene with an assault of post-punk ruckus.
+The very first concert of the three-day festival actually turned out to be one of the best, as Savages opened up the small tent scene with an assault of post-punk ruckus.
 The amazing lead singer Jehnny Beth worked furiously to wake up the sleepy audience, and boy did she succeed.

-Some of the acts were directed at us old-timers.
-It was nice to see Pet Shop Boys again.
-Last time was in 2009, and it’s safe to say that all three of us has seen a bit of mileage since then.
+Some of the acts this year were directed at us old-timers, such as the derelict duo Pet Shop Boys.
+Last time I saw them was in 2009, and it’s safe to say that all three of us has seen a bit of mileage since then.

 I also enjoyed the guitar mayhem of Ride and the dreamy Sun Kil Moon (borderline-offensive Mark Kozelek, who refused to play Heron Blue for us).
 Other memorable gigs were Zhala, Susanne Sundför, Alt-J, Father John Misty, Future Islands, Beck and The War On Drugs.

-I counted a total of 36 bands afterwards, as seen in varying degree of attendance.
-Good times.
+I counted a total of 36 bands being seen in varying degree of attendance.
+Not bad for a weekend.

 Comments